brentlintner/linus/docs/background.md

 * Each file part contains a partial section of a complete file's code.
 Assembled file parts create a complete file.
 * Each file can be split up into one or more parts, followed by a special empty part that signals all parts have been sent.
 See 'Output Formats' for examples.
 * When splitting a file, ensure logical breakpoints, such as at the end of a function or loop.
-* If a file is split into parts, the last part must have the `NoMoreParts: True` flag in the file metadata.
-This flag indicates that all parts of the file have been sent.

 ## Writing Code